-With reference to different countries in Europe, efficiency augments the overall capacity of users to adapt to new technologies or ways of doing business by improving personal ability to draw new results from traditional channels [17].
-Even though e-banking is a predominantly goal-directed service, the computer-mediated channel provides wider possibilities for hedonic perceptions and behaviours [28].
+Concerning different countries in Europe, efficiency augments the overall capacity of users to adapt to new technologies or ways of doing business by improving the personal ability to draw new results from traditional channels [19].
+Even though e-banking is a predominantly goal-directed service, the computer-mediated channel provides wider possibilities for hedonic perceptions and behaviours [31].
 The interactive nature of online channels opens new possibilities for exploratory behaviour, traditionally linked to intrinsic motivation [1].
-The literature refers to the Internet as a channel that simultaneously provides recreational and utilitarian features [8].
-However, despite the evidence that online banking provides many advantages, such as faster transaction speed and lower handling fees [13], there are still a large group of customers who are reluctant to adopt such services [9].
+The literature refers to the Internet as a channel that simultaneously provides recreational and utilitarian features [10].
+However, despite the evidence that online banking provides many advantages, such as faster transaction speed and lower handling fees [15], there are still a large group of customers who are reluctant to adopt such services [11].
 Understanding the reasons for this resistance would be useful for bank managers in formulating strategies aimed at increasing online banking usage.